|

 Windows \ System32 \ Drivers \ iNetPcm.sys

-PCI
+i200 PCI Driver

-Windows \ Inf \ inetpci.inf (the OS also creates a .pnf file)
+Windows \ Inf \ inetpci.inf

-Windows \ System32 \ Drivers \ iNet.sys\
+Windows \ System32 \ Drivers \ iNet.sys

 Windows \ System32 \ iNet32.dll